christophihl/startupengineer/content/_repos/dat_sci_2/10_ml_h2o_II.md

 Steps:

 1. Load the training & test dataset
-2. Specifiy the response and predictor variables (watch out for the column "sku")
+2. Specifiy the response and predictor variables
 3. run AutoML specifying the stopping criterion
 4. View the leaderboard
 5. Predicting using Leader Model